manifold-lang/manifold-frontend/README.md

 ## Glossary

- - **back-end** refers to the process of converting the intermediate representation into a domain specific output product.
+ - **back-end** refers to the process of converting the intermediate representation into a domain specific output product
- - **compile-time** refers to the schematic while it is being processed by the front-end and back-end compilers, as opposed run-time.
+ - **compile-time** refers to the schematic while it is being processed by the front-end and back-end compilers, as opposed run-time
- - **digital hardware** are computer systems dealing with
- - **domain** refers to particular field of design, such as microfluidics or digial hardware; differet domains have its different back-end comilers.
+ - **domain** refers to particular field of design, such as microfluidics or digital hardware; different domains have its different back-end compilers
  - **dynamic** refers to values that can be *only* determined at run-time
- - **front-end** refers to the high level language and the process of converting the high level language into a domain specific output product.
+ - **front-end** refers to the high level language and the process of converting the high level language into a domain specific output product
- - **microfluidics** are miniturized systems dealing with small volumes of fluids
+ - **microfluidics** are miniaturized systems dealing with small volumes of fluids
- - **run-time** refers to the schematic while it is being used in a domain-specific way after all Manifold compilation steps have completed, as oposed to comile-time.
+ - **run-time** refers to the schematic while it is being used in a domain-specific way after all Manifold compilation steps have completed, as opposed to compile-time
  - **schematic** refers to a description of a system in Manifold, analogous to a software program
  - **static** refers to values that can be determined at compile-time

 ## Naming Conventions

-In order to make Manifold readable and logically consistent, naming conventions are enforced by a linguistic linter that runs, by default, during every compilation (*not implemented yet*).
+In order to make Manifold readable and conceptually consistent, the following naming conventions are adhered within Manifold and in the implementation of Manifold.

-In particular, you are required to

  - avoid all acronyms and abbreviations that are not taught in introductory computer science courses, except where doing so becomes awkward or defies strong convention
  - write type names in `UpperCamelCase` and all other names in `lowerCamelCase`
- - always use the same word to refer to the same idea and different words to refer to different ideas (avoid confusing polysemy and unnecessary synonymy)
+ - always use the same word to refer to the same idea and different words to refer to different ideas (avoid confusing polysonomy and unnecessary synonymy)
  - Prefer verb phrases for function names and noun phrases for all other names, except where doing so becomes awkward or defies strong convention
- - Prefer one word names to two word names, two word names to three word names, etc.
+ - Prefer one word names to two word names, two word names to three word names, etc

 # Front-End Language